EduardoCruzProductions/ProjectCEI/wp-content/plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2017"]**

 == Changelog ==

+= Version 2.5.26 =
+* Fixed: Compatibility with PHP < 5.4.

+= Version 2.5.25 =
+* Fixed: Compatibility with PHP < 5.4.

+= Version 2.5.24 =
+* Added: New samples section to help new calendar users.

+= Version 2.5.23 =
+* Fixed: External ticketing URLs was not being presented correctly on imported events.

 = Version 2.5.22 =
 * Fixed: On some PHP installations a specific code for exporting events wouldn't work.
 Thanks to @vralfy.